Advanced Topics

 export MY_VAR=value

-# Use in commands
+# Use in commands (variable references are expanded)

 echo $MY_VAR

-# List exports
+# List all exports

 export